API Functions

 - Parameters:

 lat_bounds (tuple, optional) – Latitude bounds as (min, max).
-If None, derived from PANGAEA data or defaults.
+If None, derived from config file, PANGAEA data, or defaults.

 lon_bounds (tuple, optional) – Longitude bounds as (min, max).
-If None, derived from PANGAEA data or defaults.
+If None, derived from config file, PANGAEA data, or defaults.

 output_dir (str) – Output directory for generated YAML file

-output (str, optional) – Output filename (default: “stations.yaml” or based on PANGAEA file)
+output (str, optional) – Output filename (default: “stations.yaml” or based on input files)

 pangaea_file (str, optional) – Path to PANGAEA campaigns pickle file